davidmoten/jns/README.md

 Derivatives
 -------------
-Numerical approximations for the derivatives (first and second) of a function f is given by
+Numerical approximations for the derivatives (first and second) of a function f are given by:

-Suppose the point x has two close neighbours a,b (a<x<b)
+&nbsp;&nbsp;Suppose the point x has two close neighbours a,b (a<x<b)

+&nbsp;&nbsp;Then

 &nbsp;&nbsp;&nbsp;&nbsp;f'(x) = (f(b) - f(a))/(b - a)